mb2372/ece3400-team1/docs/labs/lab1.md

 ## Driving your robot autonomously
 After assembling our robot, we programmed it to move forward, backward, turn right by 90 degrees, and turn left by 90 degrees.
 All of these actions were separated by a one second pause.
-The turning time for 90 degrees was found by guess and check method.
+The turning time for 90 degrees (referred to as duration in the code below) was found by guess and check method.
 The following code was used:
 ```cpp
 void loop() {